olimpiadi-informatica/website/README.md

 ./scripts/download_gallery_images.py
 ```

-Then, run `zola serve` to build the website
+Then, run `zola serve` to build the website.